 If you have ever fantasized about staying in one of the most opulent palaces in the world, your dream can now become a reality.
 French hotel company Airelles has opened Airelles Château de Versailles, Le Grand Contrôle, a luxury hotel located within the the Château de Versailles, the famous royal residence that dates back to the 18th-century reign of Louis XVI and Marie Antoinette.

 The luxury hotel project is a long time coming, with reports of a planned hotel at Versailles dating as far back as 2011.
 In 2015, the Château de Versailles put out a call for bids to take on the renovation of three 17th- and 18th-century buildings adjacent to the palace, as well as several other structures on the grounds, and convert them into a luxury hotel.
 Airelles ultimately won that bid.

-Bookings for the Versailles hotel will open in December, but Airelles has not divulged what the rates will be.
-The company’s hotel collection includes three other properties: Les Airelles, a renovation of the historic Austro-Hungarian Courchevel palace in France’s Les Trois Vallées ski region; La Bastide de Gordes, an 18th-century castle in Provence; and Mademoiselle Val d’Isere, a ski chalet in the French Alps; and Château de la Messardière and Pan Deï Palais in Saint-Tropez.
+Airelles’s hotel collection includes Les Airelles, a renovation of the historic Austro-Hungarian Courchevel palace in France’s Les Trois Vallées ski region; La Bastide de Gordes, an 18th-century castle in Provence; Mademoiselle Val d’Isere, a ski chalet in the French Alps; and Château de la Messardière and Pan Deï Palais in Saint-Tropez.